 - Ongoing monitoring and support from peer mentors and job coaches, as needed.

-Following the completion of the three 12-week internships, the Project SEARCH staff works with interns in the following ways to help them secure and maintain a job:
+Following the completion of the three 12-week internships, the Project SEARCH staff works with interns in the following ways to help them secure employment:

-- encourages and supports interns to apply for positions during a 16-week period, if not immediately hired.
+- encourages and supports interns to apply for appropriate jobs.

 - offers opportunities to meet with Project SEARCH staff to complete job searches, fill out applications, prepare for interviews, etc.

-- interns will have support of a job coach on their employment interview as well as support on site when employment is secured.
+- interns will have support of a job coach on their employment interview.

 - supports interns as they independently pursue jobs, after the completion of their training.